rdkcentral/Thunder/ReleaseNotes/ThunderReleaseNotes_R5.0.md

 ### AutoStart

 In plugin config files the "AutoStart" : boolean has been changed into "Mode" : [Unavailable,Activated,Deactivated,Resumes,Suspend] .
 Reason for this change was the addition of the Unavailable mode.
-Note that tools will still handle plugin configuration meta files correclty that use "AutoStart", it will generate a correct config will (where "mode" will be used).
+Note that tools will still handle plugin configuration meta files correctly that use "AutoStart", it will generate a correct config will (where "mode" will be used).

 ### Metadata

-The "Metadata" strcuture in plugins has been renamed to "MetaData".
+The "Metadata" structure in plugins has been renamed to "MetaData".

 ### Plugin status via Controller JSON-RPC